tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/02/you-are-not-allowed-to-access.md

  "Blocking reason in logs"
 )

-You can find the full list of "**Result**" at this [document][BlockReason] in codex.
+You can find the full list of "**Result**" at [this document][BlockReason] in codex.
 Then please go to the next step.

 #### Step 4: Give a permission as exception ####

-If you can't resolve a blocking issue up to the step 2, please try to give a permission to the concerned plugin or theme as exception.
+If you can't resolve the blocking issue up to the step 2, please try to give a permission to the concerned request as an exception.

 ##### - **Admin area** / **Admin ajax/post** - #####